Tower Climb · Difficulty Audit

 • Optimal climb strategy at any mode: there is no positive-EV cash-out level at expected 3 percent house edge; bankroll-survival math dominates.

-Roobet Towers against the audit-set tile-climb context
+Roobet Towers against the coverage tile-climb context

 Brand / gameTower RTPNotable feature